Theoistic/TWASM/README.md

 The TWASMReady is triggered once all required system files have been loaded into the local dotnet runtime.

 # Hosted Testing Environment
-if need to test our your previous compilation. you can call:
+if you need to test out your previous compilation. you can call:
 ``` bash
 twasm serve
 ```